 - Egypt– Where is the exact location of Egypt?

 How did Moses know Aaron was his brother?

-Korah’s rebellion was directed, on the one hand, against the position reserved exclusively for Aaron and his sons and on the other, against the political authority of Moses.
-The violent death of the rebels demonstrated that God himself had invested Moses and Aaron in their positions.
+Korah’s rebellion was directed, on the one hand, against the position reserved exclusively for Aaron and his sons and, on the other, against the political authority of Moses.
+The rebels’ violent death demonstrated that God had invested Moses and Aaron in their positions.
 In addition, the rod that flourished for Aaron and the house of Levi confirmed Aaron’s right to the priesthood.

 Moses, Aaron, and Miriam

 There was always envy in the family of the priests: Moses, Aaron, and Miriam.
 Moses was envied for his privileged position before Yahweh, the God of Israel.
 Miriam, sister of Aaron and Moses, incited Aaron against Moses because he commanded like a king; his commands were backed up by signs, miracles, and punishments, all of which proved divine authority.
 Miriam is struck with leprosy for her denigrating attitude towards Moses.

 According to biblical accounts, Moses, Aaron, and Miriam were in a fraternity relationship, but unfortunately, Aaron and Miriam were envious of Moses.
 Aaron was younger than his sister Miriam.
 He married Elisha, daughter of Amminadab and sister of Nahshon, of the tribe of Judah.
 Elisheba bore him four sons: Nadab, Abihu, Eleazar, and Ithamar.
 When God invited Moses to Mount Horeb to set out to redeem his oppressed people, he tried to evade such a difficult task because he had slurred speech and a tongue that was slurred.